makeabilitylab/physcomp/arduino/led-blink3.md

 Given the amount of code redundancy and shared logic and structure, the above solution is a strong candidate for refactoring into functions or classes.
 So, let's do it!

-We're going to define a new class, called `Blinker`, which will greatly simplify our code, decrease redundancy (and the potential for human error), and even make our compiled code smaller (from 1,118 bytes to 1,042 bytes of program storage space).
+We're going to define a new class, called `Blinker`, which will greatly simplify our code, decrease redundancy (and the potential for human error), and even make our compiled code smaller (from 1,118 to 1,042 bytes of program storage space).

 With `Blinker`, our code reduces to: